havran/angular-joj-archive-viewer/README.md

 - using https://github.com/havran/jojsk-mp4-scrapper for scraping all episodes for JOJ Inkogito
 - then save file inkognito.json to assets/data/inkognito.json
-- start yarn serve and open http://localhost:4200/
+- start yarn serve and open http://localhost:4200/ (or demo here https://havran.github.io/angular-joj-archive-viewer/)
 - you can view episodes without anoying ads

 ## Development server